 Torres sighed theatrically but nodded his agreement, pulling himself back up to a more alert posture before speaking.
 “Foxtrot Company is one of General Mathis’ pet projects; an Altered Company organized almost exactly the same way the traditional Army companies were set up.
 Instead of three 10-man ‘platoons,’ we’re set up with four 20-man platoons.
 Platoons two, three, and four are intended for long-range engagement and made up entirely of Exemplar and Potent class Altereds, with platoon one being comprised entirely of extreme-survivability Paragon class Altered for closer engagement and screening the other platoons.”

 The Foxtrot Company CO shrugged.
 “Like I said, we’re kind of a pet project.
 General Mathis is convinced that we’ll see another real World War in our lifetime.
-Potent class might not have any more durability than a normal human, but some of them have as much firepower as any of us do.”
+Potent class might not tend to have any more durability than a normal human, but some of them have as much firepower as any of us do.”

 “Ah, well, I’m a Nine… Basically I’m you, only less so.”